How to foster your child’s self-esteem

 - The most important thing is to show your child lots of love and acceptance.
 Show him that you love him by spending time with him and by giving him a lot of hugs and affection.

 - Focus on your child by playing with her and listening when she talks.
 Show interest in your child’s activities, projects, or problems.
 Let her guide play, and be willing to do the things she wants to do.

-- Be consistent.
+- Provide structure and rules.
+Be consistent.
 Decide on and enforce clear rules and limits that are right for your child’s age and stage.
 Tell him what you expect, and what the consequences will be if the rules aren’t followed.
-This helps him feel safe and secure, and grow more confident about making his own decisions.
+This helps him feel safe and secure, and gradually grow more confident about making his own decisions.

 - Tell your child you are happy when she cooperates or helps you, follows rules, or does other positive things.
-Explain what you like about her behavior.
+Explain what you like about her behaviour.

 - Support your child and offer genuine praise.
-Encourage her to try new things, and tell her you are proud of her effort, whether she was successful or not.
-But don’t over-praise every accomplishment, because it will only take away from the things she succeeds at and that took real effort.
+Encourage her to try new things, and tell her you are proud of her.
+Praise efforts and skills, but be specific in what you say.
+Don’t over-praise every accomplishment, because it will only take away from the things she succeeds at and that took real effort.
 Remind her that learning new skills takes time and practice, and that no one can master everything.
 You can also talk about your own successes and failures and what you’ve learned.

 - Help your child learn from his mistakes.
 Talk about what can be done differently next time, and how he can control his own behaviour.

 - Provide your child with responsibilities and opportunities to contribute in the home.
 For example, assign family chores, or ask for help preparing dinner.
 This teaches your child that she’s important.